For more information about patient care for these conditions please visit our aerodigestive disorders page on mottchildren.org

 Children with problems with poor intestinal function that results in the inability to absorb adequate nutrients from the intestine require intensive and specialized care.
 This care often includes nutrition given via a very large vein by a catheter (usually a Broviac catheter).
 The care required needs a whole team of specialists which include pediatric gastroenterology, pediatric surgery, social work, dieticians, pharmacists, and nursing along with a good home care company.
 The care requires close cooperation with the family (who are team members), the medical team, and the home care company.
 In addition, because some patients require inpatient care, a close working relationship with the inpatient team is established.

-Program Director – Dr. Chris Dickinson
+Program Director – Dr. Andrew Singer

 Program Coordinator – Keri Gisslen, CPNP